Monday, October 7

 • The Saffir-Simpson hurricane scale

-With this resource, students can better understand hurricanes and stay informed as Hurricane Milton approaches.
+With this resource, students can better understand hurricanes and stay informed during the hurricane season.

 Stay safe and be prepared!

-Hope this helps students feel more confident and knowledgeable about the storm!
+Hope this helps students feel more confident and knowledgeable about hurricanes!

 Friday, September 13